newatoms/guides/get-clients/readme.md

 #### Lead

-Prospects that have been contacted and need a follow up and all the information you need to do so sucesfully.
+Prospects that have been contacted and need a follow up and all the information you need to do so sucesfully:

-This information consists of:

 * All information of the pervious stages
 * Notes of previous contact with the prospect and